 History and Physical

 Given that group A streptococci have multiple typical associated infections, each infection type is typified by its own unique characteristics found during the initial history and physical.

 Impetigo is a clinical diagnosis typically found in school-aged children.
-These children typically are well appearing on their initial presentation without acute signs of distress.
+These children typically appear well on their initial presentation without acute signs of distress.
 They will present with cutaneous lesions that appear as discrete to confluent ‘honey-crusted’ lesions that typically appear on the face and/or extremities.
 Typically, no vital sign abnormalities are associated with the clinical presentation, and the patient will have no associated physical exam findings apart from the characteristic lesions.

 Treatment / Management

 Apart from the morbidity and mortality associated with severe infections caused by GAS, the one major complication that can result from even minor infections is acute rheumatic fever.
 This is an autoimmune response typically to GAS pharyngitis.
-This leads to illness that is typified by joint pain and/or swelling, fever, chorea, skin and subcutaneous changes, and cardiac valvular regurgitation.
-The symptoms of acute rheumatic fever can be severe with significant edema due to heart failure, severe joint pain, high fevers, and choreiform movements that prevent the normal performance of activities of daily living.
+This leads to illness typified by joint pain and/or swelling, fever, chorea, skin and subcutaneous changes, and cardiac valvular regurgitation.
+The symptoms of acute rheumatic fever can be severe, with significant edema due to heart failure, severe joint pain, high fevers, and choreiform movements that prevent the normal performance of activities of daily living.

 Deterrence and Patient Education